 Website Hamilton Regional Indian Center

-The Hamilton Regional Indian Centre is currently accepting applications for the position of Youth Concurrent Disorders Worker, with the potential of extension and/or ongoing employment.
+The Hamilton Regional Indian Centre is currently accepting applications for the position of

 - Must have excellent written, verbal, time management and organizational skills;

 - Must be available to work some evenings and weekends;

 - Must posses a valid drivers licence with access to a reliable vehicle and be willing to travel when required; and,